larmel/lacc/README.md

 Certain standard library headers, such as `stddef.h` and `stdarg.h`, contain definitions that are inherently compiler specific, and are provided specifically for lacc under [include/stdlib/](include/stdlib).
 The compiler is looking for these files at a default include path configurable by defining `LACC_STDLIB_PATH`, which by default points to the local source tree.
-Install copies the standard headers to `/usr/local/lib/lacc/include`, and produces an optimized binary with this as the default include path.
+The install target copies the standard headers to `/usr/local/lib/lacc/include`, and produces an optimized binary with this as the default include path.

     make install

 The binary is placed in `/usr/local/bin`, which enables running `lacc` directly from terminal.
 Execute `make uninstall` to remove all the files that were copied.

 Usage